Continuing Education Activity

-Muscular dystrophy such as Duchenne or Becker can cause hypercapnic respiratory failure but have multiple other features like overall muscular weakness, growth delay, cardiomyopathies, lab abnormalities like elevated CK, making the diagnosis apparent in a pediatric age group.
+Muscular dystrophy such as Duchenne or Becker can cause hypercapnic respiratory failure but have multiple other features like overall muscular weakness, growth delay, cardiomyopathies, lab abnormalities like elevated creatinine kinase (CK), making the diagnosis apparent in a pediatric age group.
 Becker muscular dystrophy has a slightly more variable and benign course but remains with similar overall clinical features.

 Poliomyelitis and post-polio syndrome are associated with acute flaccid paralysis or new weakness and fatigability, but vaccination has largely eradicated these from the US.

-Myxedema: Extremely low levels of circulating free thyroid hormones can present with respiratory insufficiency and hypercapnic failure but will have coexistent features of hypothermia, bradycardia, sluggish tendon reflexes, and may be hemodynamically unstable along with neurological deficits up to coma in extreme cases.
+Myxedema: Extremely low levels of circulating free thyroid hormones can present with respiratory insufficiency and hypercapnic failure but will have coexistent features of hypothermia including bradycardia, sluggish tendon reflexes, and they may be hemodynamically unstable along with neurological deficits up to coma in extreme cases.

 Restrictive diseases from disorders affecting the pulmonary parenchyma may lead to hypoxemia without hypercapnia.
 Acute hypercapnic respiratory failure is more common in patients with extrapulmonary chest wall restriction (pectus deformity, scoliosis, kyphosis), which causes compromised respiratory mechanics.
 Ascites and severe bowel distention can also compromise respiratory mechanics by exerting a significant cephalad force on the diaphragm.
 Commonly, extrapulmonary chest wall restriction causes poor ventilatory reserve without overt respiratory failure.
 However, acute insults such as infection or sedating medications can upset this delicate balance and precipitate hypercapnic respiratory failure.